-(14) The information and documentation provided by hosts via the registration procedure should be verified by competent authorities only after the issuance of the registration number.
-It is appropriate to enable hosts, within a reasonable period of time, to rectify the information and documentation submitted which a competent authority considers to be incomplete or inaccurate.
-Where the host fails to rectify the information and documentation within the period indicated, the competent authority should have the power to suspend the validity of the registration number.
+The information and documentation provided by hosts via the registration procedure (14)should be verified by competent authorities only after the issuance of the registration number.
+It is appropriate to enable hosts, within a reasonable period of time to be specified by competent authorities, to rectify the information and documentation submitted which a competent authority considers to be incomplete or inaccurate.
 The competent authority should have the power to suspend the validity of the registration number also in cases where it finds that there are manifest and serious doubts as regards the authenticity and validity of the information or documentation provided by the host.
 In those cases, competent authorities should inform hosts about their intention to suspend the validity of the registration number and the reasons for it.
+Where the host has failed, with wilful misconduct or gross negligence, to rectify the information requested or provided unauthentic or invalid information, it should also be possible for competent authorities to withdraw the registration number or to take further action, such as to prevent the commercialisation of a unit, as laid down in national law.
 Hosts should have the possibility to be heard and, where appropriate, to rectify the information and documentation provided within a reasonable period of time.
-Where the validity of the registration number has been suspended, competent authorities should have the power to issue an order requesting the online short-term rental platforms to remove or disable access to the listing relating to the unit in question without undue delay.
-Those orders should include all necessary relevant information to identify the listing, such as the individual Uniform Resource Locator (URL) of the listings.
+Where the validity of the registration number has been suspended, or where it has been withdrawn, competent authorities should have the power to issue an order requesting the online short-term rental platforms to remove or disable access to the listing relating to the unit in question without undue delay.
+Those orders should include all necessary information to identify the listing, including the individual Uniform Resource Locator (URL) of the listings.